 For the first part of this interview, visit the LogosTalk Blog.
 For a limited time, Reformation Theology: A Systematic Summary is over 25% off the list price.
 Place your order soon—the price goes up on June 16.

-Matthew Barrett is assistant professor of Christian studies at California Baptist University.
+Matthew Barrett is Lecturer of systematic theology and church history at Oak Hill Theological College in London.
 He earned his PhD in systematic theology and MDiv in Christian studies from The Southern Baptist Theological Seminary.

 Gabriel Biel, “The Circumcision of the Lord,” in Heiko Oberman, Forerunners of the Reformation: The Shape of Late Medieval Thought Illustrated by Key Documents (Philadelphia: Fortress, 1966), 173.
 Emphasis added.